 Current Regulatory Requirements

 The federal Clean Air Act governs and controls volatile organic compounds (VOCs) and, subsequently, methane.
-As of the date of this report, the overarching federal New Source Performance Standard, 40 CFR 60 Subparts OOOO and OOOOa (Quad Oa), are the only federal oil and gas-specific regulations relevant to our operations.
+As of the date of this report, the overarching federal New Source Performance Standards (NSPS), 40 CFR 60 Subparts OOOO and OOOOa (Quad Oa), are the only federal oil and gas-specific regulations relevant to our operations.
+Many of Equitrans’ sites are subject to Quad Oa requirements, and potential affected sources can include reciprocating compressors, pneumatic controllers, storage vessels, and fugitive emission components at compression stations.
+Using a pre-determined walking path to ensure that all equipment is inspected, leak detection is performed across the entirety of each regulated facility.
+In addition, Equitrans voluntarily expanded its leak detection program to include compression and dehydration sites that would otherwise not be subject to regulatory leak detection requirements.

 Equitrans’ Voluntary Reduction Efforts

 Another method Equitrans utilizes to reduce emissions is hot tapping.
 This is the process of connecting new pipelines to pressurized pipelines while allowing gas to continue to flow during the procedure.
-Hot tapping allows gas to remain within the pipe, eliminating the need for the pipeline to be blown down and vent emissions to the atmosphere.
+Hot tapping allows gas to remain in the pipe, eliminating the need for unnecessary blowdowns and venting of emissions to the atmosphere.
+Further, Equitrans replaces high-bleed pneumatic controllers with lower-emitting controllers or utilizes pneumatic controllers that operate with instrument air systems rather than natural gas, to further limit GHG emissions.

-In 2021, we reinforced our commitment to environmental stewardship by including methane emissions reduction targets for pneumatic devices in the Companywide short-term incentive plan (STIP).
-The first methane mitigation projects identified by our climate working group involved converting pneumatics at compressor stations from natural gas to air-driven controllers, and replacing high-bleed pneumatic devices with more environmentally friendly, low- or intermittent-bleed controllers at additional locations that were not fully converted to air-driven systems.
-In total, approximately $6 million was invested at more than 25 locations to reduce methane emissions.
-The timely and safe execution of these projects required an extensive level of coordination and collaboration across the organization including project management, engineering, construction, operations, automation, land, safety, and environmental departments, as well as the climate working group.
+For 2022, we once again reinforced our commitment to environmental stewardship by including a methane emission mitigation metric in the Companywide short-term incentive plan (STIP).
+Similar to the prior year, reductions were achieved by converting compressor station pneumatics from natural gas to air-driven controllers and by replacing high-bleed pneumatic devices with more environmentally friendly, low- or intermittent-bleed controllers at locations that were not fully converted to air-driven systems.
+Vent gas recovery was installed on select compressors to achieve further reductions.
+In total, approximately $5 million was invested to reduce methane emissions in 2022.
+The timely and safe execution of these projects required an extensive level of coordination across the organization including our project management, engineering, construction, operations, automation, land, safety, and environmental teams, as well as the climate working group.

 Target